Polynomial approximation of high-dimensional Hamilton-Jacobi-Bellman equations and applications to feedback control of semilinear parabolic PDEs: Introduction

 Another direction of research evolves around generalizing the Riccati-based approach to allow for nonlinearities in the state equation.
 One such technique is termed state-dependent Riccati equation \cite{C97}.
 Here the coefficients in the 'ordinary' Riccati equation are functions of the state rather than constants as in the case of linear state equations.
 Another approach realizes the fact that the Riccati equation can be interpreted as the equation satisfied by the first term arising in the power series expansion of the value function, and attempts to improve by realizing also higher order terms in the expansion.
 These methods are succinctly explained in \cite{BTB00}.

 Yet another technique which has received a considerable amount of attention is termed Successive Galerkin Approximation.
 Roughly speaking, the nonlinear HJB equation associated to the continuous-time optimal control problem is solved by means of a Newton method.
 At each iteration, the control law is fixed.
 This leads to a Generalized Hamilton-Jacobi equation (GHJB) which is linear.
 The iteration is closed by an update of the control law based on the gradient of the value function.
 This method was intensively investigated in \cite{BST7, BST98}, see also \cite{BTB00}, and the references given in these citations.
-It is worth to mention that the discrete-time counterpart of this method corresponds to the well-known policy iteration or Howards' algorithm \cite{H60,BMZ09,AFK15}.
+It is worth mentioning that the discrete-time counterpart of this method corresponds to the well-known policy iteration or Howards' algorithm \cite{H60,BMZ09,AFK15}.

 The numerical examples in \cite{BST7, BST98,BTB00} do not go beyond dimension five, and most, if not all, of the published numerical results for nonlinear HJB equations do not exceed dimension eight \cite{BGGK13,GK16,G16}.
 An alternative sparse grid approach for high-dimensional approximation of HJB equations based on open-loop optimal control has been presented in \cite{KW16}, with tests up to dimension six.
-Numerical methods relying on tensor calculus have been shown to perform well in high-dimensional settings where the associated HJB equation is a linear PDE \cite{YPL}.
+Numerical methods relying on tensor calculus have been shown to perform well in high-dimensional settings where the associated HJB equation is a linear PDE \cite{YPL}. { A key feature of these works is the use of sparse tensor products either for the construction of the basis or for the representation of the solution.
+This idea constitutes a cornerstone of high-dimensional approximation \cite{BM05,CCS14}, and their applicability ranges from sparse grid approximations \cite{BG04}, to polynomial chaos expansion \cite{SG11,HS13} and uncertainty quantification \cite{GWZ17}.}